sensationmm/Dods-PIP/scrapping/writtenQuestions-hol-uk/README.md

 ## Schedule event type

+This function is scheduled to run once a day using a cron expression defined on the serverless.yml file

 This examples defines two functions, `rateHandler` and `cronHandler`, both of which are triggered by an event of `schedule` type, which is used for configuring functions to be executed at specific time or in specific intervals.
 For detailed information about `schedule` event, please refer to corresponding section of Serverless [docs](https://serverless.com/framework/docs/providers/aws/events/schedule/).

 When defining `schedule` events, we need to use `rate` or `cron` expression syntax.